billmarmcswss/credit-card-fraud-analysis-rev1/README.md

 > **Note:**
 > Some datasets may be too large for GitHub.
 If required data is missing, please see the README in `/data/` for download instructions or contact the author.

+## Limitations and Next Steps

+- The dataset, while comprehensive, is limited to a single year of transactions.
+Broader timeframes could reveal longer-term trends.
+- Merchant names and locations are anonymized; more detailed merchant info could yield deeper insights.
+- Future work: Integrate additional data sources, test other statistical or machine learning models, and deploy as a real-time fraud monitoring tool.

+## Questions or Feedback?
+Feel free to open an issue or contact me via [LinkedIn](https://www.linkedin.com/in/william-matthews-65a071232/) with questions, feedback, or collaboration requests.